microsoft/typechat.net/README.md

 ## Examples

-To see TypeChat in action, we recommend exploring the [TypeChat example projects](./examples).
+To see TypeChat in action, explore the [TypeChat example projects](./examples).

-We sugggest exploring examples in this order:
-* To learn about Typechat and JsonTranslator:
+* Learn about Typechat, JsonTranslator and schemas from these examples:
   * Sentiment: the simplest example that demonstrates JsonTranslator and other core features
   * CoffeeShop
   * Calendar
+  * Restaurant
+  * MultiSchema
-* To learn about TypeChat.Program and program synthesis
+* Learn about TypeChat.Program and program synthesis from these examples:
   * Math
   * Plugins (program synthesis that target Semantic Kernel Plugins)

 ### Api Key
-- You will need to provide an **Open API key**
+To run the examples, you will need an **API key** for an Open AI service.
+Both Azure Open AI and the Open AI service are supported.
 - Go to the ***examples*** folder in the solution
-- Create appSettings.Development.json
+- Make a copy of the appSettings.json file.
+Name it **appSettings.Development.json**.
+This file contains a local override of the settings in appSettings.json
-- Add your Api Key
+- Add your Api Key to **appSettings.Development.json**.

 ### Inputs
 - Each example includes an **input.txt** with sample input.